deethee/raspberry-pi-wifi-timerclock/README.md

-# raspbery-timerclock
+# raspbbery-timerclock
-A wifi heating steering for an old Viessmann Trimatik timer clock, uses Angular 5, Spring Boot, Lighthttpd Webserver, Tomcat
+A wifi heating steering that replaces an old Viessmann Trimatik analogue timer clock.

+Uses Angular 5 for frontend, Spring Boot as restful Backend, Lighthttpd Webserver for static Angular Files, Tomcat for the Spring Restservices

+sudo apt-get install tomcat8